 Creating and using tasks in your sprint space

-Once your space is organized, you can start creating tasks.
+Once your space is organized, you can start creating tasks for your sprint plan.
 (Don't worry, you can always add a list or edit lists later on.)
 Tasks are the bite-sized portions of the lists under the project that pull the projects together.

 Under each task, you can insert details, add files, create tags, insert due dates, and more.
 The more information you put into each task the more likely you won't have to answer questions or clear up any misunderstandings.
 We recommend adding as much information as you can into each task to save you time in the long run.
 Details are always helpful.